 For this Office Hours session, we welcome Fred Rotgers, psychologist, Dede de Percin, Executive Director of the Mile High Health Alliance (MHHA), and Marti Schulte, doctor of internal medicine and former Chair of the High Needs Patients Workgroup of MHHA to discuss alcohol use disorder in individuals with complex needs.
 Fred will describe national and international approaches on the issue; Dede will then provide an overview of the Mile High Health Alliance followed by Marti who will present the High Needs Patients Workgroup of MHHA, describe the group’s case study of alcohol use, and potential next steps.
 The majority of the session will consist of a peer discussion and an open call for participants’ insights.
 Attendees are encouraged to come prepared to share about their respective programs and approaches to alcohol use disorder in individuals with complex needs.

-- Fred Rotgers, psychologist
+- Fred Rotgers, Private psychologist

 - Dede de Percin, Executive Director, Mile High Health Alliance